-1st and 2d Terms: Nepos and Caesar's Gallic War.
+First half-year: Nepos and Caesar's Gallie War.
 The text book used covers portions of each author, about three books of the latter.

-3rd Term: Three of Cicero's orations against Catiline, with study of the development of Roman oratory.
+Second half-year: Three of Cicero's orations against Catiline, with study of the development of Roman oratory.

 Throughout the year the constant use of the Grammar is required with a special view to Latin Syntax and Prose Composition.

 Five times a week.

 Algebra from Quadratics. (completed.)

 Plane Geometry. (completed.)

 Six times a week.